 This is a solid digital piano for students, beginners, and hobbyists.
 If your musician friend is looking to learn keyboard/piano for the first time, this might be a good unit to get them.

 AKG N60 Noise Cancelling Headphones

 Music lovers deserve a set of quality headphones to listen to their music on.

-It can be hard to know what to buy, but as far as noise cancelling headphones go, AKG N60 is a solid choice, and you can get them for $199.95.
+It can be hard to know what to buy, but as far as noise cancelling headphones go, AKG N60 is a solid choice.

 AKG also makes headphones for studio use, so you can trust they know what they’re doing.